76ers win 16th straight, earn 3 seed in romp over Bucks - Philly

 With the Sixers up 39, fans started chanting "Trust the Process!
 Trust the Process!"

 The much-maligned - now sure to duplicated - "process" method that saw the Sixers strip the roster of talent to guarantee losing and stockpile draft picks has been a winner.
-Embiid, Simmons and Fultz, the No. 1 pick of the 2017 draft, all played crucial roles in leading the Sixers (52-30) to their best record since the 2001 Eastern Conference champs went 56-26.
+Embiid, Simmons and Fultz all played crucial roles in leading the Sixers (52-30) to their best record since the 2001 Eastern Conference champs went 56-26.

+"It's not something that I deem to be, here we are, we've arrived, significant-type status," coach Brett Brown said.
+"It's not that.
+I want them to enjoy it.
+Take a deep breath.
+Then reload."

 TIP-INS